-Assisted living care is a form of senior living in between independent living in a private home and a skilled nursing facility, where residents are cared for by nurses and other medical professionals most or all of the time.
+Assisted living care is a form of senior living in between independent living in a private home and a nursing homes, where residents have access to medical care most or all of the time.
 Assisted living communities are all a bit different, but they all give provide senior housing with some privacy and independence while also providing assistance when it comes to taking medication and some of the other tasks of daily life known as “activities of daily living”.

-ADLs include bathing, dressing, transferring, eating and toileting, and typically senior care is required when a person needs help one or more of these.
+Activities of daily living (often shortened to ADLs) include bathing, dressing, transferring, eating, and toileting.
+Senior care is required when a person needs help with one or more of these.

-Assisted living is for senior citizens who have been living independently that may need more help with their day-to-day living activies.
+Assisted living is for senior citizens who have been living independently that may need more help with their day-to-day living activities.
 They might have noticed that they forget to take their medications or that they have a hard time making appointments to go to the doctor for refills.
 Maybe they have difficulty driving and no longer have a car.
 Often, they aren’t able to grocery shop easily, and they might not have the dexterity, desire, or energy for household chores anymore.
-Many people who are ready for assisted living feel lonely and bored because socializing with others is something that they don’t have the ability to do anymore.
-In short, the people who most benefit from assisted living are those who aren’t able to take good care of themselves all on their own.
+Many people who are ready for

 If your relative’s spouse or partner has died and they are living alone, you might feel uneasy about them living on their own.
 If they agree that they would be more comfortable in a facility that allows them to socialize with their peers, have their cooking and cleaning needs met, and have healthcare personnel within easy reach, then an assisted living facility might be the right choice.